-I am a visiting assistant professor of mathematics at the State University of New York at Geneseo.
+I am currently a visiting assistant professor of mathematics at Bucknell University.
 I'm delighted to be here and looking forward to the semester ahead.
-This semester I will be teaching Real Analysis, Differential Equations, and Calculus II.
-If you are a student looking for more information, please see the MyCourses Webpage.
+This semester I will be teaching Probability, and Calculus I.

 I received my Ph.D. in Mathematics from the University of Illinois at Urbana-Champaign.
 My thesis advisor was Professor Zhong-Jin Ruan and my thesis title was "Noncommutative L_p-spaces Associated with Locally Compact Quantum Groups".
 While at UIUC, I had the pleasure of teaching in a variety of formats and was awarded the Math Department's Brahana TA award for exemplary teaching.

 Click on the links above to learn more about my research and teaching.

 You can also see my old website http://www.math.uiuc.edu/~tcooney/ for more details about the fascinating topic of me.